bytebl33d/bytebl33d.github.io/_posts/2023-07-27-sql-injection.markdown

 ```sql
 ' UNION SELECT username, password FROM users--
 ```
-This will cause the application to return all usernames and passwords along with the names and descriptions of products.
-The key thing here is that the double-dash sequence `--` is a comment indicator in SQL, and means that the rest of the query is interpreted as a comment.
+The above statement causes the application to return all usernames and passwords along with the product names and descriptions.
+The key part of the injection is the double-dash sequence `--`, and means that the rest of the query is interpreted as a comment.

 # SQL injection in different contexts
-It's important to note that you can perform SQL injection attacks using any controllable input that is processed as a SQL query by the application.
+An attacker can perform SQL injection using any controllable input that is processed as a SQL query by the application.
 For example, some websites take input in JSON or XML format and use this to query the database.
-These different formats may even provide alternative ways for you to obfuscate attacks that are otherwise blocked due to WAFs and other defense mechanisms.
+These different formats can also provide alternative ways to obfuscate payloads that are otherwise blocked due to Web Application Firewall (WAF) and other defense mechanisms.
 For example, the following XML-based SQL injection uses an XML escape sequence to encode the S character in `SELECT`:
 ```xml
 <stockCheck>
     <productId>